Joel-Singh/denison-snake-programming-competition/README.md

 with the relevant errors, contact Joel on the Coding Club discord server, or see Joel directly at the next coding club meeting.

+Can we use external libraries or the std library?

+- You may not use external libraries.
+However, you can use anything from the std library barring anything like network or file access.
+Also, you may not seed `std::rand` with `std::srand`, this is done already in main.

 # Attributions

 I was heavily inspired by Sebastian Lague's [Chess Challenge](https://github.com/SebLague/Chess-Challenge) and this idea for two player snake was taken from one of his [unfinished projects.](https://youtu.be/kIMHRQWorkE?t=711)